-- (1) Building(s), both new and additions to existing, where new structures or new additions to structures located on the parcel total less than 5,000 square feet gross floor area (GFA) on any site shall process administratively. - (2) Building(s), both new and additions to existing, where all new structures or new additions to structures located on the parcel total more than 5,000 and less than 250,000 square feet gross floor area (GFA) on any site shall: - Process a concept plan with a public workshop and all remaining site plan review processes shall be administratively approved. - In the event that any condition(s) placed upon a site plan during the concept plan public workshop that cannot be addressed or resolved administratively, such condition(s) placed upon the concept plan at the public workshop shall return to the Planning Commission for resolution. - (3) Building(s), both new and additions to existing, regardless of size, when located in a business and/or industrial park on a lot within an approved major non-residential subdivision with master planned roads and stormwater.
-Section 20.203 Sub-Section (2) does not apply to this provision; - (4) Apartment or multi-family development. - If apartment or multi-family development project proposes 10 units or more, applicant shall process a concept plan with a public workshop and all remaining site plan review processes shall be administratively approved. - In the event that any condition(s) placed upon a site plan during the concept plan public workshop that cannot be addressed or resolved administratively, such condition(s) placed upon the concept plan at the public workshop shall return to the Planning Commission for resolution.
+- 1. Minor Site Developments are determined using the criteria in this Section.
+Existing single family structures used as a single family residence and existing agricultural structures are not included in the square footage computations below.
+Building(s), both new and additions to existing, where new structures or new additions to structures located on the parcel total less than 5,000 square feet gross floor area (GFA) on any site shall process administratively. - 2.
+Building(s), both new and additions to existing, where all new structures or new additions to structures located on the parcel total more than 5,000 and less than 250,000 square feet gross floor area (GFA) on any site shall: - a.
+Process a concept plan with a public workshop and all remaining site plan review processes shall be administratively approved. - b.
+In the event that any condition(s) placed upon a site plan during the concept plan public workshop that cannot be addressed or resolved administratively, such condition(s) placed upon the concept plan at the public workshop shall return to the Planning Commission for resolution.

+- 3. Building(s), both new and additions to existing, regardless of size, when located in a business and/or industrial park on a lot within an approved major non-residential subdivision with master planned roads and stormwater.
+Section 20.203 Sub-Section (2) does not apply to this provision; - 4.
+Apartment or multi-family development. - a.
+If apartment or multi-family development project proposes 10 units or more, applicant shall process a concept plan with a public workshop and all remaining site plan review processes shall be administratively approved. - 5.
+New wireless Telecommunication Facilities (Cell Towers) shall: Process a concept plan with a public workshop in accordance with Article 4B of the Jefferson County Zoning and Land Development Ordinance and all remaining site plan review processes shall be administratively approved. - 6.
+Campgrounds (See Appendix B, Division 8) shall process as a Minor Site Development: except that: - a.
+Campgrounds proposing more than 10 sites shall process a concept plan with a public workshop in accordance with Article 4B of the Jefferson County Zoning and Land Development Ordinance and all remaining site plan review processes shall be administratively approved.

+In the event that any condition(s) placed upon a site plan during the concept plan public workshop that cannot be addressed or resolved administratively, such condition(s) placed upon the concept plan at the public workshop shall return to the Planning Commission for resolution.